Tina Robin: Life and career

 She also worked as a session singer on many of Goffin and King's demo recordings in the early 1960s.

 Robin continued to sing and perform comedy and impressions in clubs in New York, as well as in Las Vegas, and appeared on the Ed Sullivan and Johnny Carson shows.

-Robin died at her home in Cooper City, Florida, in 1996.
+Robin died at her home in Cooper City, Florida, in 1996 at age 58.